-She takes part in concerts and recordings with Philippe Herreweghe, Marianne Muller, Jérôme Hantaï… and also the Orchestre National de Lyon, the Orchestre National de France, the Orchestre des Champs-Elysées, the Orchestre des Musiciens du Louvre-Grenoble, …
+Catherine participates in both concerts and recordings, with Philippe Herreweghe, Marianne Muller, Jérôme Hantaï… also the Orchestre National de Lyon, the Orchestre National de France, the Orchestre des Champs-Elysées, the Orchestre des Musiciens du Louvre-Grenoble, …

 Holder of the Certificat d’Aptitude and passionate about teaching, she is a violin teacher at the CRR of Lyon.

 Benoit Marin, born in 1962, completed his musical and university studies in Nancy, where he received a first prize in viola and two first prizes in guitar, one at the conservatory, the other at the national competition of the “Royaume de la Musique”.

 He was a prizewinner at the Conservatoire National Supérieur de Musique de Paris in the classes of Serge Collot – Bruno Pasquier and Jacques Parrenin.
 He holds a degree in musicology and a certificate of teaching ability.

 In 1992, at the international viola competition “Maurice Vieux”, he obtained a second prize and the special prize for interpretation.